 People of all ages use investment apps.
 However, they are especially popular among the younger generation.
 As a rule, this social group does not have significant financial resources.
 So, online services serve well to invest with minimal amounts.

 To understand what people expect from the best stock trading app, it is worth recalling the typical demographic cohort, which sets millennials, gen X, and baby boomers.
-According to U.S. News, the first seek for low-cost mobile investment tools, while the latter two want to invest more to get higher dividends.
+According to U.S. News, the first seek low-cost mobile investment tools, while the latter want to invest more to get higher dividends.

 There are many reasons why people want to invest.
 Let’s name a few: